|Canned beets, grapefruit marmalade, and pickled cauliflower.|

 Water Bath Canning For FreeEquipment Needed

-A large pot that is both wide and deep.
+2 large pots.
+One pot that is both wide and deep.
 If your pot isn't very deep, you'll only be able to can smaller jars.
 The height of the pot needs to be at least 3-4 inches taller than the height of your canning jars.

 A second large pot that will fit your glass jars inside, even sideways or a dishwasher or even a large container that can hold your jars and can withstand heat.